Black Friday Code: DIGEST35

 Stress

-A stressful lifestyle can definitely contribute to an overgrowth of candida in the gut or dysbiosis in general [15, 16, 17].
-It’s a root cause that often goes overlooked, but it’s important to address and reduce your stress where you can.
-This might look like practices like meditation or yoga, or spending more time in nature.
+A stressful lifestyle can contribute to an overgrowth of Candida in the gut or to dysbiosis in general 15 16 17.
+Stress is a root cause that often goes overlooked, but it’s important to address and reduce stress wherever possible.
+Some effective stress reducers are practices like meditation 18 19 or yoga, or spending more time in nature 20

-Exercise, even something as simple as a daily walk, is also a potent stress reliever.
-Plus, you’re getting all the circulatory and metabolic benefits of exercise to boot.
+Exercise, even something as simple as a daily walk, is also a potent stress reliever 21 and has circulatory and metabolic benefits to boot.
 Feeding two birds with one scone, as they say!

 Candida Diet

-I’m a big proponent of diets that aren’t restrictive as much as tailored to your personal health goals.
-To reduce the overgrowth of candida, that may mean reducing processed sugar and carbs if those things are currently a big part of your diet, but it doesn’t have to mean eliminating certain foods categorically forever.
+I’m a big proponent of diets that aren’t too restrictive while supporting to your personal health goals.
+To reduce the overgrowth of Candida, that may mean reducing processed sugar and carbs if they are currently a big part of your diet, but it doesn’t have to mean eliminating certain foods forever.
 For example, when you’re healthy and feeling good, I want you to have cake on your birthday!
 But cake every day is probably not a great idea.

 Don’t Make Candida Your Enemy if You Don’t Have To

-What if your goal wasn’t just to kill candida, but instead, it was to make your gut a place where candida and the rest of your microbiome can coexist peacefully?
-I find that this perspective and approach to creating a healthy gut environment makes for a less stressful, more nuanced experience in healing your gut.
+What if your goal wasn’t just to kill Candida but to make your gut a place where Candida and the rest of your microbiome can coexist peacefully?
+I find that this perspective and approach to creating a healthy gut environment makes for a less stressful, more nuanced experience in healing the gut.
 You might even find healing strategies you wouldn’t have considered before.

 If you’re curious to know my full process for healing your gut, you can check out my book Healthy Gut, Healthy You.